-Mitigation measures aim towards developing the Wadden Sea Region into a CO2-neutral area by 2030.
+Mitigation measures aim towards developing the Wadden Sea Region into a CO2-neutral area.
 CO2-reduction policies and plans at the national and regional levels include the transition to renewable energy.
-Further proposals for management activities require the further operationalisation of the CCAS, as well as improved communication of the World Heritage value and climate change effects in relation to economic, social, and cultural values, and trilateral knowledge exchange and interdisciplinary discussions. - The SIMP key topics are related to human activities relying on ecosystem services and taking place inside of and adjacent to the World Heritage property.
-The five key topics are: 1) Fisheries, 2) Tourism, 3) Shipping and Ports, 4) Renewable Energy and Energy from Oil and Gas and 5) Coastal Flood Defence and Protection. - The Statement of Outstanding Universal Value as adopted by the World Heritage Committee in 2014, notes that these topics may pose threats to the integrity of the Wadden Sea World Heritage Site and therefore need continuous attention.
-At the same time, if practices in the key topics evolve towards more sustainability, these topics will support the area's conservation.
+Future management activities require the further operationalisation and update of the CCAS.
+In addition, improved communication of the World Heritage values and climate change effects in relation to economic, social, and cultural values, and trilateral knowledge exchange and interdisciplinary discussions are essential.
+[To be aligned with the Wilhelmshaven Declaration] - The SIMP key topics are related to human activities relying on ecosystem services and taking place inside of and adjacent to the

+World Heritage property.
+The five key topics are: 1) Fisheries, 2) Tourism, 3) Shipping and Ports, 4) Renewable Energy and Energy from Oil and Gas and 5) Coastal Flood Defence and Protection.

-- The activities agreed upon for the prioritised five key topics aim to be performed by the TWSC bodies in close collaboration with the relevant groups.
+- Whilst the protection of the OUV and limiting potential impacts is guaranteed by European and/or national regulations and agreements, the SIMP defines where the trilateral approach is of added value. - The Statement of Outstanding Universal Value as adopted by the World Heritage Committee in 2014, notes that these topics may pose threats to the integrity of the Wadden Sea World Heritage Site and therefore require continuous attention.
+At the same time, if practices in the key topics evolve towards more sustainability, these topics will support the area's conservation. - The activities agreed upon for the prioritised five key topics aim to be performed by the TWSC bodies in close collaboration with the relevant institutions and stakeholders.
 In the proposed implementation of the activities, the existing nature conservation standards and policies are to be maintained or improved to sustain the area's OUV for future generations.
-The implementation of the activities shall in no way lead to the lowering the existing standards. - In the key topic fisheries, the objective is to advance towards the implementation of the Framework for Sustainable Fisheries (Annex 3, Tønder Declaration 2014) considering that the existing nature conservation standard should be improved or maintained.
-The activities aim to be performed by the TWSC bodies in collaboration with the relevant groups to i.a. stimulate exchange of knowledge, best practices and management experiences while keeping an overview and feeding the Wadden Sea World Heritage with the relevant information of other existing groups treating fisheries and aquaculture at the local, national, and regional levels.
-Awareness of the Wadden Sea World Heritage values and vulnerability and best practices and fish research should continue to be improved. - In the key topic tourism, the objective is to increase the support of visitors, local entrepreneurs, destination marketing organisations and other stakeholders for nature conservation by continuing to advance the implementation of the Sustainable Tourism Strategy (Annex 1, Tønder Declaration 2014) and Action Plan.
-The activities aim to be performed by the TWSC bodies in collaboration with the relevant groups to continue to improve awareness, enhance the nature conservation aspect in sustainable tourism by adding the expertise of site managers, and to strengthen initiatives for cross-border cooperation for fostering nature conservation by i.a. addressing gaps of knowledge regarding the impacts of tourism on the OUV.
+The implementation of the activities shall in no way lead to the lowering of existing nature conservation standards. - In the key topic fisheries, the objective is to advance towards sustainable fisheries practices that have no negative impact on the

+Outstanding Universal Value of the Wadden Sea.
+The activities aim to be performed by the TWSC bodies in collaboration with the relevant institutions and stakeholders to i.a. stimulate exchange of knowledge, best practices, and management experiences, as well as to initiate fisheries and fish research, while considering that the existing nature conservation standards should be improved or maintained.
+The following sentence is pending on decision on fisheries activities by the WSB 37: [Activities include keeping an overview of other existing groups treating fisheries and aquaculture at the local, national, and regional levels and feeding the relevant information for the Wadden Sea World Heritage to the TWSC.]
+Awareness of the Wadden Sea World Heritage values and vulnerability and best practices and fish research should continue to be improved.

+• In the key topic tourism, the objective is to increase the support of visitors, local entrepreneurs, destination marketing organisations and other stakeholders for nature conservation by continuing to advance the implementation of the Sustainable Tourism Strategy (Annex 1, Tønder Declaration 2014) and Action Plan.
+The activities aim to be performed by the TWSC bodies in collaboration with the relevant institutions and stakeholders to continue to improve awareness, enhance the nature conservation aspect in sustainable tourism by adding the expertise of site managers, and to strengthen initiatives for cross-border cooperation for fostering nature conservation by i.a. addressing gaps of knowledge regarding the impacts of tourism on the OUV.